The Seven Sacraments

 Eucharist – The Eucharist nourishes our life of faith.
 Its signs are the bread and wine we receive—the Body and Blood of Christ.

-II.
-Sacraments of Healing - These sacraments celebrate the healing power of Jesus.
+These sacraments celebrate the healing power of Jesus.

 Penance – Through Penance we receive God’s forgiveness.
 Forgiveness requires being sorry for our sins.
 In Penance we receive Jesus’ healing grace through absolution by the priest.
 The signs of this sacrament are our confession of sins and the words of absolution.